It is the glory of God to conceal a matter.

 As you run after God and his good, pleasing, and perfect will, remember these two truths:

 God isn’t the shortcut to your best life.
 He is your best life.

 God doesn’t want to give you the guide for your life.
 He wants to be your Guide.

 The scariest possibility for your life isn’t getting God’s will wrong.
 It’s getting God’s will right but barely coming to know God in the process.

 You could love the right woman but lose your first love.

 You could find the right career but then make it your god.

 That’s why He doesn’t just write His will for you in the clouds.
-At the end of the process He wants you to know something far greater than what you should do with your life or what you should do next.
+At the end of the process, He wants you to know something far greater than what you should do next with your life.

 He wants you to know who He is.